 Should I aim for the highest trader bid (expecting to get more victory points) or a lower bid (expecting to pay less for my victory points)?

-The rest of the game design was simply a matter of putting together all components.
-The card symbols were picked from target="_blank"> and the photos from Wikimedia.
-The coins were reused from Nova Suecia while the fair trade symbol, also used as the game symbol), was compiled by free resources from the above sources.
+The rest of the game design was simply a matter of putting all components together.
+The card symbols were picked from Game-icons and the photos from Wikimedia.
+The coins were reused from Nova Suecia while the fair trade symbol, also used as the game symbol, was compiled by free resources from the above sources.